TobitVt/DailyPlanner/README.md

 ## Features

-The project is currently an early working prototype.
-The CLI supports basic SQLite-backed registration and login.
-The GUI opens a dashboard and supports basic in-memory task interactions; the GUI authentication and persistence flow is still being implemented.
+The project is a working prototype with both CLI and Qt GUI applications.
+User data and productivity information are stored in SQLite.

 ### User Accounts
 - User registration and login
-- Basic password storage (hashing is not implemented yet)
+- SHA-256 password hashing
 - Personalized user profiles
+- Email, home city, and work city fields
 - Individual database records per user

 ### Task Management
 - Add and remove tasks in the GUI
 - Mark tasks as completed in the GUI
-- Priority levels and due dates are supported by the model
+- Edit priorities, due dates, and descriptions
-- GUI persistence is not implemented yet
+- SQLite persistence for task changes

 ### Calendar & Scheduling
-- Interactive calendar view
+- Calendar event creation, editing, and deletion
-- Create and manage events
+- Hourly schedule creation, editing, and deletion
-- Daily and weekly schedules
+- Separate calendar and schedule pages
-- Event reminders
-- Import existing calendars
+- Import events from `.ics` files through the GUI

 ### Calendar Import
 - Import events from `.ics` calendar files
-- Automatic event synchronization
-- Duplicate event detection
-- Bulk event importing
+- Basic `.ics` event parsing

 ### Weather Integration
 - Location-based weather forecasts
 - Home and work locations
 - Weather recommendations
-- Daily weather summaries
+- Weather display for home and work cities
+- Automatic current-city detection with user confirmation

 ### Dashboard
 - Personalized greeting